cody-dot-js/codyaprice.com-legacy/content/blog/0008-sort-it-out-js/index.md

 Emphasis mine.
 Did you catch it?
-While there are plenty of things to talk about here (like sorting in [place](https://twitter.com/_jayphelps/status/1196249744902967296)), let's focus on what happens when you don't provide your own comparator function.
+While there are plenty of things to talk about here (like sorting in [place](https://twitter.com/_jayphelps/status/1196249744902967296)), let's focus on what happens when you don't provide your comparator function.
 Let's `.reverse()` and replay that back:

-> The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
+> The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code unit values.

 So, the following list of numbers from ten down to one will be converted into strings when sorted.
 Let's pretend we can see _pseudo-intermediary steps_, so that: